Manny27nyc/platform-management-docs/content/en/docs/_index.md

 * Microsoft Edge 17+
 * Internet Explorer 11 (has been deprecated with an end of support date of September 30, 2020).

-If you try to access the Amplify Platform in an unsupported browser, you will be redirected to the [Supported Browsers](https://platform.axway.com/browser) page.
+If you try to access the {{% variables/platform_prod_name %}} in an unsupported browser, you will be redirected to the [Supported Browsers](https://platform.axway.com/browser) page.

 ## Next steps